-KIRSTY GIBSON

-Investment Manager
+KIRSTY GIBSON Investment Manager

 Kirsty is an investment manager in the US Equities team.
-She graduated MA (Hons) in Economics from the University of Edinburgh in 2011 and MSc in Carbon Management also from the University of Edinburgh in 2012, before joining Baillie Gifford in the same year.
+She graduated MA (Hons) in Economics from the University of Edinburgh in 2011 and MSc in Carbon Management also from the University of Edinburgh in 2012, the University of Edinburgh in 2012, before joining Baillie Gifford in the same year.
 Kirsty began her career on the US Equities team, before moving on to spend several years in small and large cap global equities departments, before returning to the US Equities team.
-Kirsty is also a member of the Positive Change Portfolio Construction Group.